Casimir free energy for massive fermions: a comparative study of various approaches: Massive Fermions and the Generalized Zeta Function

 As mentioned above, it has long been recognized that the use of the ZFA yields extra unphysical terms.
 To remedy this, Geyer et al.~\cite{r17Geyer.} defined a renormalization program in which the polynomial terms obtained using the heat kernel coefficients with powers greater or equal to two are subtracted.
 In their work on bosonic cases, they emphasized that all of the mentioned terms are of quantum character and do not include the classical term which is proportional to temperature.
 We now explore the results of this renormalization program.
 Below, we state the renormalization program as presented in reference~\cite{r17Geyer.},

 The coefficients of these terms depend on geometrical characteristics of the configuration and can be expressed in terms of heat kernel coefficients.
+We calculate these coefficients in Appendix~\ref{appendixF:The Heat kernel method}, and show that they are identical to the those of the high temperature expansions of $F_{\mbox{ Zeta}}$, $F_{\mbox{ ZTSA}}$, and $\Delta F_{\mbox{ free}}$, as given by Eq.~(\ref{s34a}).
+We also show how the divergent vacuum energy at zero temperature can be obtained by the heat kernel method.
 Therefore, based on this renormalization program, the physical Casimir free energy for a massive fermion field confined between two parallel plates obtained using zeta function is as follows

 where $ F_{\mbox{ Zeta}}$ is given by Eq.~(\ref{s35d}).
 One can analogously define a renormalized ZTSA free energy as follows

 where $ F_{\mbox{ ZTSA}}$ is given by Eq.~(\ref{s31}).